 See Texas’ best fall foliage at Lost Maples.

-Lost Maples State Natural Area lies on the beautiful Sabinal River, and while it is an excellent year-round destination for hiking in the Hill Country, it is best known for its stunning foliage each autumn.
+Lost Maples State Natural Area lies on the beautiful Sabinal River in the town of Vanderpool, and while it is an excellent year-round destination for hiking in the Hill Country, it is best known for its stunning foliage each autumn.

 You can catch fall color at Lost Maples State Natural Area in fall months ranging from roughly late October-November every year–check the foliage report for updates on the best time to visit.